 Kaltura is a media management tool that allows us to better manage and deploy media in websites, through mobile devices, in Canvas, and more.

 Kaltura integrates with the tools we already use for media, including Canvas, WordPress, and Kaltura Capture, improving the ease with which we make videos and other rich-media content available and accessible across all platforms and devices.
 Faculty, staff, and students can now easily record, upload, and share videos.
-Skype for Business recordings can also be uploaded to Kaltura for easy sharing.

 For more information regarding which files to upload to Kaltura, please visit our Storing Files at UIS webpage.